zardoy/github-manager/README.md

 - Highly configurable.
 A lot of sorting settings
 - Syncable history of recently opened repos

 There are two main commands: `Open GitHub Repository...` and `Open Cloned GitHub Repository...`.
-Both are using sync-ignored setting as path to directory where all your cloned repositories live (more below).
+Both are using sync-ignored setting: path to directory where all your cloned repositories live (more below).
 The first command uses integration with your GitHub account and lists all remote and cloned repos (I call it *remote* command).
 Here is an example:

 ![Github Manager open-repository-command](media/demo-open-repository.png)